 Convenience and Power Receptacle and Light Switch Installation

 Provide receptacles and light switches as indicated in the Contract Documents.
 The locations of outlets shown on the electrical drawings are approximate.
-Measure the work on the Site [or from architectural and structural drawings] when accurate dimensions are required.
+Measure the work on the Site when accurate dimensions are required.

 Do not install outlets back-to-back in walls.
 Offset boxes by a minimum of 150 mm.